-London is a great city to visit, study in and has great student accommodation.
+London is a great city to visit, study in and has great student studios.
 There are so many things to do and appreciate, from ancient pubs to palaces, to parks and more statues and blue plaques than are possible to see in a single sightseeing excursion.
 Below we take a look at four of the best ways to see the city and get around.

 Also known as the Tube, consists of eleven lines that carry over 1 billion passengers every year (so expect some crowding at peak times!).
 Travelcards are split into various zones, with most famous London attractions (as well as Urbanest accommodation) in zone one.
 The Oyster card is a godsend for travelling around London quickly, they are reusable, you can top them up easily, and a simple swipe gives you access to the entire subterranean network.